influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 view messages for the selected level and higher add a `+` character to the end of the string.

-**Example 8 &ndash; Monitoring log messages of level DEBUG and above for the http Service**
+**Example 8: Monitoring log messages of level DEBUG and above for the HTTP service**

 ```
 $ kapacitor logs service=http lvl=debug+